idealius/Hurry-Geos/readme.md

 In 2015 I wondered if a 3D version of a phone app game I played while waiting idly in lines might be as fun as the 2D version.
 This is my proof-of-concept in Unity using C#.
 It has been shown to run on iPhone, Android, and Windows.
+Below are some short gameplay clips that loop:

 ![Output sample](https://github.com/idealius/Hurry-Geos/raw/master/demo.webp)